The Short Story Collection is out on Amazon. You can read three of these stories below.

-“The Secret meeting of the College’s Newspaper is now in session.
+“The Official meeting of the College’s Newspaper is now in session.
 No one is to speak until I’m finished!
 Mary, please take notes.”

 Then he paces again, explaining his idea, ignoring the looks he gets from all around the room.
 When he finishes he is panting.
 His mouth is dry and reaches for a glass of water.

 “Even for you!”

 “I’ll not be part of such a disaster!”